MicrosoftDocs/PowerShell-Docs/reference/5.0/PSReadline/Set-PSReadlineOption.md

 ### Example 2: Set bell style

-This cmdlet instructs PSReadLine to respond to errors or conditions that require user attention by emitting an audible beep at 1221 Hz for 60 ms.
+In this example, **PSReadLine** will respond to errors or conditions that require user attention.
+The **BellStyle** is set to emit an audible beep at 1221 Hz for 60 ms.

 ```powershell
 Set-PSReadLineOption -BellStyle Audible -DingTone 1221 -DingDuration 60